silencesys/lindat-tei/src/guidelines/text-corrections.md

 The element `corr` contains the correct form of a passage apparently erroneous in the copy text.

 ### Regularization of the text
-In some cases regularization might be usefull and for that purpose can be used following elements.
+In some cases, the regularization might be usefull and for that purpose can be used following elements.
 #### Marking original reading
 ```xml{2}
 The <choice>